 5. Automatic logging of every procedure executed

-6. Enrich your work instructions with media files
+6. Enrich your visual work instructions with media files

 Example of image explaining operator what to do and how.

-Every teenager will confirm to you that plain text is boring (which is probably why they spend so much time on Instagram or Snapchat).
+Every teenager will confirm that plain text is boring (which is probably why they spend so much time on Instagram or Snapchat).
 Even worse, plain text can be ineffective in transmitting information.
 In some instances, images or videos are more appropriate as a communication format.
 You could even primarily use audio files to make sure your operator or technician keeps his eyes on the job.
-Digital technology has diversified our means of communication and the inherent appeal of images and videos should not be the privilege only of teens.
+Digital technology has diversified our means of communication and the inherent appeal of images and videos should not be the privilege of teens only.
 Operators of all ages can benefit.

 BONUS: Work instruction software structures your data